 2.2.
 Test your photography skills visiting Sholla Local Market in Addis Ababa

 Sholla Local Market is one of the best local marketplaces in Addis Ababa.
 Sholla Market is a great option for visitors interested in photography.
-Sholla is less crowded than Merkato market with similar items for sale as Merkato.
+The market at Sholla is less crowded than Merkato market, with similar items for sale as Merkato.

 Sholla Market gives you more space for walking freely.
 Just try your best to capture authentic photos showing the cultural and daily lives of Addis Ababans.
 Book our half day city tour in Addis Ababa to visit Sholla Market and other sites in Addis.

 2.3.
 Visit Shiro Meda Market to learn weaving cotton cloths by hand and buying traditional Ethiopian dresses